Your AI agent installs packages.

 If you vibe code, this is the safety net your workflow is missing.

-Enforcement (0.9.0). safeinstall guard install hooks Claude Code and Cursor at the shell layer.
-Every command the agent runs is intercepted before execution: raw installs are denied with the SafeInstall-routed command to run instead, package runners like npx require your approval — whether or not the agent cooperates.
+Enforcement (since 0.9.0).
+The guard hooks Claude Code, Codex, and Cursor at the shell layer.
+Every command the agent runs is intercepted before execution: raw installs are rewritten in place through SafeInstall (Claude Code and Codex) or denied with the exact routed command (Cursor), and package runners like npx require your approval — whether or not the agent cooperates.

-Self-defending (0.10.0).
+Self-defending (since 0.10.0).
 The guard stops installs — the Agent Trust Surface stops the agent from rewriting the guard.
 It locks the files that configure SafeInstall and your agent, and re-verifies them in CI.

 Works with every AI tool that suggests or runs installs